cloudfoundry/stratos/docs/developers-guide.md

 Requests on creation/push.

 #### Running Code Climate locally
-> Generally we would not advice doing this and just rely on the Jenkins code climate gate to run when pull requests are submitted
+> Generally we would not advise doing this and just rely on the code climate gate to run when pull requests are submitted

 To run locally see instructions [here](https://github.com/codeclimate/codeclimate) to install Code Climate CLI and engine via docker.
 Once set ensure you're in the root of the project and execute the following (it may take a while)